nikunjsanghai/Intermediate_Programming_Cplusplus/Week2/Practice_Problems.md

 c)Create the following constructors.
 Notice that constructors should be inside the scope of the public.
-1 The first one should have no parameters, which initializes university's GPA to 0.0, UID to be 0,credits to 0 and name to be an empty string variable.
-2 The second should have two parameters, and initialize name and UID accordingly.
+-  The first one should have no parameters, which initializes university's GPA to 0.0, UID to be 0,credits to 0 and name to be an empty string variable.             - -  The second should have two parameters, and initialize name and UID accordingly.
 The GPA and credits in this case is still 0.
-3 The third should have three parameters, which initialize 'name', 'UID', GPA  and credits accordingly.
+-  The third should have three parameters, which initialize 'name', 'UID', GPA  and credits accordingly.
-d)
+-
 string display_name () returns name.

 int display_UID() returns the UID.